dotnet/docs/docs/csharp/language-reference/compiler-options/link-compiler-option.md

 - A field, property, event, or method that has a return type or parameter type from Assembly B is invoked.

- Like the [-reference](../../../csharp/language-reference/compiler-options/reference-compiler-option.md) compiler option, the `-link` compiler option uses the Csc.rsp response file, which references frequently used [!INCLUDE[dnprdnshort](~/includes/dnprdnshort-md.md)] assemblies.
+ Like the [-reference](../../../csharp/language-reference/compiler-options/reference-compiler-option.md) compiler option, the `-link` compiler option uses the Csc.rsp response file, which references frequently used .NET Framework assemblies.
 Use the [-noconfig](../../../csharp/language-reference/compiler-options/noconfig-compiler-option.md) compiler option if you do not want the compiler to use the Csc.rsp file.

  The short form of `-link` is `-l`.